uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 Create an OpenCL program object with built-in kernels.
-This is useful if you have a configurable, but not programmable, accelerator with predefined computations it is optimized for.
-ComputeAorta currently doesn't support any built-in kernels but this will change in the future.
+This is useful if you have a configurable, but not programmable, accelerator with predefined computations it is optimized for. oneAPI Construction Kit currently doesn't support any built-in kernels but this will change in the future.

 ### [clCompileProgram][clCompileProgram]